Raheem2010/Raheem2010/README.md

 📚 Learnt:
 - Backend (Python) at AltSchool Africa
 - Best practices in backend development in Python and GO
-- Programming Expert at ProgrammingExpert.io
+- Programming with Python and Go at ProgrammingExpert.io
+- Currently learning DSA and System Design at AlgoExpert.io

 📚 Currently building:
 - Wellapath